 Rolling M Ranch Campground

 If you're looking for a more honest RV camping experience without the ritz, look no further.
 The Rolling M Ranch Campground in Chino Hills State Park is a small, primitive-style campground.
-Each paved site contains a picnic table, lantern post, fire ring, and grill.
+Each of the 20 paved sites contains a picnic table, lantern post, fire ring, and grill.
 Although there is a fire ring, fires are prohibited inside of the park.
 Because this campground is fairly basic, you'll want to be sure to pack all the essentials.
 The campground has flushing toilets and showers, but there are no hookups and no dump station.
 RVs and trailers longer than 28 feet cannot be accommodated.
 Pets are allowed in the campground, but most trails and public areas in Chino Hills State Park don’t allow pets.
-Be aware of gate closing hours.
-Campers are not allowed to leave or enter during these hours.
+Be aware of gate closing hours—campers are not allowed to leave or enter during these hours.
 Generators are permitted between 10 AM to 8 PM.
 The campground is open year-round, and reservations can be made up to six months in advance.

 Los Angeles / Pomona / Fairplex KOA

-Imagine staying right near the hotspots of Los Angeles and Hollywood, with just short drives to the mountains and beaches of Southern California, and right across the street from the world-famous Fairplex.
+Imagine staying right near the hotspots of Los Angeles and Hollywood, with just short drives to the mountains, state parks, and beaches of Southern California.
 You can experience this vacation perfection at one of the best RV campgrounds in LA— the Los Angeles/Pomona/Fairplex KOA.
 This perfectly located campground is nearby Chino Hills State Park and has all the amenities you could wish for.
 Book a Hollywood sightseeing tour from the campground, enjoy the beautiful grounds with the views of the San Gabriel Mountains, and relax in the pool and spa.
-Other amenities include Wi-Fi, a gym, sites with patios, and restroom and laundry facilities.
-Complimentary breakfast is offered daily in the beautiful wooded setting - you’ll hardly believe you’re in the heart of the LA region.
+Other features include Wi-Fi, a gym, sites with patios, and restroom and laundry facilities.
+Complimentary breakfast is offered daily in the beautiful wooded setting—you’ll hardly believe you’re in the heart of the LA region.

 Seasonal activities in Chino Hills State Park